Gratitude – The Parent of Virtues

 On the 25th I stopped Meloxicam and reduced the Prednisone to 5.0 mg.
 After three days the pain made a significant jump and I returned to 7.5 mg Prednisone.

-At this point was facing a knee replacement and a prostate biopsy along with the pain management.
-The knee preplacement was put off for the time being by having my knee drained of an accumulation of fluid on November 7th in hopes of easing that source of pain.
+At this point I was facing a full knee replacement and a prostate biopsy along with the pain management.
+The knee replacement was put off for the time being by having my knee drained of an accumulation of fluid on November 7th in hopes of easing that source of pain.
+That measure was successful.

 I had an extensive prostate biopsy performed in the hospital on November 21st under full anesthesia.
 December 9th Carol and I met with Dr. Naitoh to review the biopsy results.
 He said that the biopsy identified two cancer sites within the prostate.
 However, the type of cancer was a very slow growing kind and normally the prognosis would recommend a watch and see regimen.
 However, the doctor shared his concern that the PSA level had increased drastically and now was almost at 9.0 from the 8 in April.
 He opined that there was something going on that was not normal.
 He recommended aggressive treatment.

 After discussing the possible treatments and their side effects and long-term effects on my health and life, we decided on a treatment called CyberKnife.
 This was the least invasive and had the fewest side and long-term effects.
 The plan was set in motion.
-(The rest of this story will be in another article)
+(The rest of this story can be found at “Cancer, Fear and Radiation” July 2023)

 The dance of Prednisone juggling and pain management continued.
 November 16th to 6 mg, December 11th to 5 mg, and January 5th to 4 mg.